SinisterSpatula/RetroflagGpiGuides/Controls_Updater_Menu.md

 # Advanced Controller Framework
 ## Controls_Updater_Menu install guide

 Our new SD card image has arrived!
 It's a much easier way to go.
-This process will still be an option for those who want to add it to an existing image, but by far the easier way is going to be the SuperRetropie [RetroFlag GPi Pre-Made Image](https://www.facebook.com/notes/super-retropie/retroflag-gpi-pre-made-image/2425992267687752/)
+This process will still be an option for those who want to add it to an existing image, but by far the easier way is going to be the [Super Retropie Rev C image](https://sinisterspatula.github.io/SuperRetropieGuides/SR-Base-Image)

 Follow this guide to manually add our Controllertools/Controls_Updater_Menu to an existing image.